Sprigatito, Floragato, and Meowscarada: Reception

 Sprigatito was well-received by fans and critics, being considered a cute Pokémon.
 In a Famitsu poll, Sprigatito was named the most popular of the three Starter Pokémon in Scarlet and Violet, receiving more than 40 percent of the votes.
 Meanwhile, a Nintendo Life poll ranked Sprigatito in second place, behind Fuecoco.
 Inside Games writer Chappurin felt its cute design led to it ranking second in the website's poll, in which it received 36 percent of the votes.
 Polygon writer Cass Marshall considered Sprigatito her personal favorite of the three Scarlet and Violet starters, owing it to her enjoyment of cats.
 Sprigatito has been the subject of memes surrounding marijuana, given the nickname "Weed Cat".
 The Mary Sue writer Chelsea Steiner was excited for Sprigatito, particularly in terms of design due in part to the weed angle.
 Comic Book Resources writer Christian Markle and Screen Rant writer Carlyle Edmundson both drew comparisons between Sprigatito and Ash Ketchum's Pikachu in the anime.

 (From left to right) Litten, Torracat, and Incineroar as they appear in artwork for the series.
 Litten's progression into a bipedal, humanoid Pokémon was a large reason for the debate around Sprigatito's potential evolutions.

 Sprigatito's evolutions have been the subject of commentary, with many focusing around its evolution.
 Upon its reveal, fans of the series noticed similarities between Sprigatito and another cat-based first partner Pokémon, Litten, and grew concerned that Sprigatito would evolve to be bipedal as Litten did.
 Polygon writer Cass Marshall noted people's worries about Sprigatito evolving into a bipedal Pokémon, citing the drastic change from the "sweet little" Litten into the "raging, bipedal luchador" Incineroar.
-Marshall personally hoped to see Sprigatito remain quadrapedal.
+Marshall personally hoped to see Sprigatito remain quadrupedal.
 Inside Games writer Chappurin discussed the propensity of cat Pokémon changing their stance when they evolve, noting how fans called for Sprigatito to stay on four legs as a result.
 The discussion surrounding Sprigatito's evolution led to the phrase "Sprigatito Stand" becoming one of the most used words on social media web forums in 2022 as well as an internet meme.